jxb3641/OpenAI-hackathon-Scope3/README.md

     - Copy this key.
     - Create a `.env` file in the root directory of this repo.
     - In the `.env` file, create a new key, value pair: `OPENAI_API_KEY=(CopiedKeyHere)`.
 Save and exit.
-    - Whenever you want to use the OpenAI API in your scripts , be sure to include this line so your client knows your key:
+    - Whenever you want to use the OpenAI API in your scripts , be sure to include this line so your local client knows your key:
     `openai.api_key=os.getenv("OPENAI_API_KEY")`

 To setup streamlit to see your API key, you will need to create a `secrets.toml` file in the `.streamlit` directory at root of this project.
 For the `streamlit_10k_investigation.py` streamlit app, you simply need to add the following line to the `secrets.toml`:
 `openai_api_key = "(yourAPIKeyHere)"`